Li-Boyan/CRISPRori/README.md

     matlab -nosplash -nodesktop -r "IntegratedSimulation"

 Primary paramters include concentration of dCas9, target of dCas9, total time, and plasmid copy number.
-For example, if you want to perform the simulation with dCas9 concentration of 50 targeting R4 box, total time of 600 minutes, GFP-encoded plasmid number of 10, and returning lineage GIF, the command should be:
+For example, if you want to perform the simulation with dCas9 concentration of 50 targeting R4 box, total time of 600 minutes, GFP-encoded plasmid number of 10, and returning lineage GIF with 100 frames, the command should be:

-    matlab -nosplash -nodesktop -r "IntegratedSimulation c_dCas9 50 dCas9_target R4 ttol 600 plasmidCopyNum 10 gif True"
+    matlab -nosplash -nodesktop -r "IntegratedSimulation c_dCas9 50 dCas9_target R4 ttol 600 plasmidCopyNum 10 gif True nRcd 100"

 There are a number of other parameters that can be altered.
 For details, please run **help IntegratedSimulation** in MATLAB.
 The simulation results will be in the default directory "../results" in the \*.mat format.
 We also provide a batch processing program to automatically deal with those result files.
 To run the processing program, switch to the *analysis* directory, and run the following command directly: